jn4248/linked_lists/README.md

-# project_linked_lists
+# linked_lists
-Ruby custom LinkedList class, including method implementations
+Ruby module containing custom LinkedList class, including method implementations and a secondary class Node.

 ## Overview
 This project follows the Ruby portion of The Odin Project series.
 It implements a custom version of class LinkedList (singly linked list), and includes the following methods: